Eat, Pray, Heal

 - 7 min read

-There are so many reasons that people travel - there's adventure travel, babymoons and honeymoons, culinary trips, ecotourism, the latest trend of slow tourism, and there's even revenge travel.
-As a foodie, I'm a personal fan of trips revolving around food and I also love adventure tourism, but there is really one main reason I travel.
-Obviously, I love to explore the world and see how gorgeous our planet is, first and foremost.
-But the main reason is that I love to immerse myself in other cultures and other environments, as it's a reminder of how vast the world really is and how small and insignificant I am, which ultimately leads me to live more boldly and in the present.
-That may sound counterintuitive, but every time I travel, I'm reminded that the world is so much bigger than me and my own problems.
-I'm just a little speck of dust compared to all that's going on in the world.
+One of the main reasons I love to travel is to immerse myself in other cultures and other environments.
+It's a reminder of how vast the world really is and how small and insignificant I am, which ultimately leads me to live more boldly and in the present.
+That may sound counterintuitive, but every time I travel, I'm reminded that the world is so much bigger than me and my own little problems.
+I'm just a speck of dust compared to all that's going on in the world.
 This helps me to live more freely!
 Connecting with others and hearing their stories, learning more about worlds beyond my own help me to get out of my own head and see the bigger picture.
 We're a vast and interconnected species on a giant planet that's part of a huge and interconnected universe - what a privilege it is to be alive!

 After losing my dad in 2017, I'm starting to see the parallels between my love for travel and my grief and healing journey.
 If I'm honest, during the first couple years of my grief, I was truly in such a myopic place that it was the exact opposite of what I just mentioned.
 I couldn't see past my own pain, darkness and sadness I was swimming in.
 My world felt so tiny and I could barely see right in front of me.
 I was just trying to survive.
 But as I started to tell my story of loss, I realized we live in an interconnected universe of loss as well.
 Grief and sadness are a universal truth and experience we will all face at some point in this life and I've found community and healing in sharing my story.
 So just like travel changes me through the people I meet and hearing their life experiences, I'm changed by each story of loss that is shared with me as I share my own personal loss journey.

-So I found myself in Rome again 6.5 years later after that first trip.
+So I found myself in Rome again 7 years later after that first trip.
 I stayed in the same neighborhood as we had the first time, in Trastevere.
-Some of the birthday festivities were right there in Trastevere and a few others were a short distance across the river near Piazza Navona, so I was centrally located for the bday happenings.
+Some of the birthday festivities were right there in Trastevere and a few others were a short distance across the river near Piazza Navona, so I was centrally located for the birthday happenings.
 I also wanted a chance to walk around the same neighborhood in which I found out the news about my dad so I could rewire it in my brain.
-I wasn't sure if this would be a triggering or healing experience, but it turned out to be the latter.
-I think if I had done this in the first few years after his passing, it may have been more difficult but enough time has passed (and enough therapy ha) that I had a new perspective in which to do so.
-It also didn't hurt that I stayed at the CUTEST Airbnb and my host Lavinia had a lot of amazing recommendations for me to check out as I wandered around - I definitely recommend her place if you go!
+I wasn't sure if this would be a triggering or healing experience, but it turned out to be the latter thankfully.
+I think if I had done this in the first few years after his passing, it may have been more difficult, but enough time has passed (and enough therapy ha) that I had a new perspective in which to do so.
+It also didn't hurt that I stayed at the cutest Airbnb and my host had amazing recommendations for me to check out as I wandered around - I definitely recommend her place if you go!

 I stumbled upon the square in which we stayed on our first trip (Piazza Trilussa) and walked right by the entrance to our Airbnb then - the place where I found out the news about my dad's passing.
 I wasn't necessarily searching this out, but I knew the second I saw it what is was.
 It's a place that will be forever emblazoned in my mind.
 Obviously, I couldn't go into the Airbnb, but the memory of that night came rushing back as soon as I saw the gates to the entrance of the building.
 I actually remember running through those gates into the street when I heard the news, not even sure where I was going, but I just had an instinct to get fresh air.
 It's so wild how the body responds to tragic news.
 What's funny is that running, specifically running outside to feel the air in my lungs, became a big coping mechanism for me.